kalnajslab-org/.github/profile/README.md

 Now you should be able to run the ArduinoIDE, open the *.ino* file, and build/upload/monitor the application.

+If you get an `The sketch file 'TinyGPS++.cpp' cannot be used.` error when opening the sketch, then you have not removed *.pio/*.
+If you get missing header files, then you have not removed the *.cpp* link.

 Note that in some cases, ArduinoIDE works fine for main application located in *Sketchbook/*.
 But there is at least one case (*MCB_T4.1*), where this doesn't work because the *Technosoft* library references a header file in *MCB_T4.1*.